lkesteloot/unsong/unsong.md

 She was going to San Francisco.

 <hr/>
-<i>[<a href="http://unsongbook.com/authors-note-2-podcast-llull-meetups/">Author’s note 2</a> has been posted.
+<i>[open-bracket]<a href="http://unsongbook.com/authors-note-2-podcast-llull-meetups/">Author’s note 2</a> has been posted.
 I will be having a series of meetups in the Bay Area for readers of my other blog Slate Star Codex; Unsong readers are welcome to attend and we may have a dramatic reading of upcoming Interlude Zayin if there is enough interest.
 Current planned dates and times are:</i>

 — 2 PM on Sunday April 17 at the CFAR office, 2030 Addison, 7th floor, Berkeley<br/>
 — 7 PM on Monday April 18 at the Friedmans’ house, 3806 Williams Rd, San Jose<br/>